By Chelsie Calliham

 Step 11: Post your reply and save your video to your camera roll.

-Now that you’ve got it down, here’s our Top 5 Tips to polish your Facebook Live Video.
+Now that you’ve got it down, here are our Top Five Tips to polish your Facebook Live.

 Tip #1: Test your equipment